jmorey4158/SequenceStudio2017/README.md

 this design pattern. </p>

 <h3>Interfaces</h3>
-<p>Interface aren't just for breakfast anymore. e can use them not only to define structure and implementation contracts, but also pass them as paramerters into methods and return them as values from methods.
+<p>Interfaces aren't just for breakfast anymore. e can use them not only to define structure and implementation contracts, but also pass them as paramerters into methods and return them as values from methods.
 Well, not really, we can pass any POCO that implements that Interface, by specifying the Interface in the param or return type.</p>
 <p>I can hear some saying, 'Big Deal'.
 But it is because it really provides a mechanism for reducing DRY (Don't Repeat Yourself) by aloowing a single method to use multiple types, but without causing validation headaches.</p>
 <p>I used Interface Definitions and passed the Interfaces into Methods as params and
 returned tham as values from Methods.
 This solved a number of DRY problems I was having in the last version.</p>